 So to my amazement and the amazement of my sister, who knows that my past week has been a troubling challenge with the enemy.
 My headaches this week from the battles have been some nights overwhelming.

 What makes this indeed, thought-provoking.
 At the end of church service today as the pastor was ending the service he said that before the ceremony God spoke to his heart and he wanted to pray for people who couldn’t find peace in their head, suffered from terrible headaches.
 So he prayed over that.
 Again I was completely taken aback.

 If God is not speaking to me in these moments, then this guy is a clairvoyant of such immense gifts as to be unrivaled by anyone.
 It’s God, and I get that!

 Even with two big fish smacked across my head saying hey buddy, this is God and I hear, sadly I still struggle a bit.
-However, I do pause more to say wait a minute perhaps something is heard that I need to believe in.
+However, I do pause more to say wait a minute; perhaps something is understood that I need to believe in.

-For me only after I lost my faith, not completely mind you but lost.
-God nudged me and what came to my heart was believe.
+For me only after I lost my faith, not wholly mind you but lost.
+God nudged me, and what came to my heart was believe.
 God hears us even when we think he’s not listening.
-Many times this past week I honestly thought I was alone.
+Many times this past week, I honestly thought I was alone.